 Powdery mildew is a very common fungal disease on several types of plants.
 Different species of the mildew have different host plants.
 Apples and pears are attacked by Podosphaera leucotricha, while stone fruits are attacked by Podosphaera clandestina and Sphaerotheca pannosa.
 Grapes are another frequent victim attacked by Erysiphe necator.
 Raspberries, strawberries, and many ornamental plants are also sometimes affected by mildew species.

-Powdery Mildew on apple and grape leaves.
+Powdery Mildew on grape leaf.

 Mildew can affect both the fruit and the leaves of infected plants.
 Leaves on all infected plants appear to be covered with white powder; new growth is often stunted or distorted as well.
 In severe cases of infection, the resulting loss of photosynthesis can reduce plant growth and fruit set.
 Infected grapes can crack, split or fail to ripen.
 Apples and occasionally stone fruits can be covered with a raised webbing called ‘russeting’.

 Although powdery mildew does require moisture to infect, unlike most fungi it will continue to spread with or without humidity.
 Most powdery mildew overwinters in terminal buds, and it tends to be more severe in seasons that follow mild winters.
 Severe winter temperatures can reduce mildew occurrence by killing infected buds.
-Therefore, instance of powdery mildew may be lower this year because of the harsh winter we had.

 CONTROL OF POWDERY MILDEW